Part 94: Some Assembly Required – MK2

 Fallout obscures the Vietnamese Manchurian cities, and the nuclear winter really sets in.
 Those who are left alive are painfully thin, and their eyes are pale and lifeless.
 The propaganda posters advertise a happy suburban life, nothing but a distant legend to the current residents.

-CBR In-Game Screenshot
+CBR In-Game Screenshot of 51

 51